 It’s Canadian Thanksgiving this weekend, and I can’t think of a better side for Thanksgiving dinner than wild rice, which is native to Canada!
-This wild rice blend is so easy, just let the Instant Pot do the work while you finish cooking the rest of dinner.
-The flavours are comforting and delicious, making it a perfect accompaniment to all your Fall Meals from around the world, like Frijoles de la Olla or Afghan Eggplant Casserole.
-This recipe is not only vegan and dairy-free, it’s also gluten-free, and it uses just a few simple ingredients.
+This Wild Rice Blend is so easy, just let the Instant Pot do the work while you finish cooking the rest of dinner.

 Kevin and I went on a cross-Canada road trip this summer which included a stop in Winnipeg.
 While there, I grabbed takeout from a delicious eatery called Feast Cafe Bistro.
 I ordered their vegan bannock burger (which I will write about in a later post) which came with a side of wild rice blend.
 We had started that day from Thunder Bay, which is an 8-hour drive.
 The hearty bean burger and flavourful wild rice pilaf made the perfect end to a tiring day of driving.